oliviabarrick/ipvs-operator/README.md

 This operator is in very early alpha and should be used with care.

-Note that the service weights will not apply for anything that routes directly to endpoint IPs (e.g., ingress-nginx), but will work for the service IP.

 # Installation

 Follow the [IPVS guide](https://github.com/kubernetes/kubernetes/tree/master/pkg/proxy/ipvs) to configure